neuroquery/pubget/README.md

   [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features.

 Each of these steps stores its output in a separate directory.
-Normally, you will run the whole procedure in one command by invoking `nqdc run`.
+Normally, you will run the whole procedure in one command by invoking `pubget run`.
 However, separate commands are also provided to run each step separately.
 Below, we describe each step and its output.
-Use `nqdc -h` to see a list of all available commands and `nqdc run -h` to see all the options of the main command.
+Use `pubget -h` to see a list of all available commands and `pubget run -h` to see all the options of the main command.

-All articles downloaded by `nqdc` come from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/), and are therefore identified by their PubMed Central ID (`pmcid`).
+All articles downloaded by `pubget` come from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/), and are therefore identified by their PubMed Central ID (`pmcid`).
 Note this is not the same as the PubMed ID (`pmid`).
 Not all articles in PMC have a `pmid`.

 ## Step 1: Downloading articles from PMC

-This step is executed by the `nqdc download` command.
+This step is executed by the `pubget download` command.
 Articles to download can be selected in 2 different ways: by using a query to search the PMC database, or by providing an explicit list of article PMCIDs.
 To use a list of PMCIDs, we must pass the path to a file containing the IDs as the `--pmcids_file`